TGAC/RAMPART/doc/source/running.rst

 The RAMPART pipeline can loosely be separated into the following stages, all of which are optional customisable:

-* MECQ - Multiple Error Correction and Quality Trimming Stage
-* KMER_COUNT - Kmer Counting Reads
-* MASS - Multiple Assembly Creation
-* AMP - Assembly Improvement
-* FINALISE - Standardise filename and header names in the final assembly

-For more details on each section see the following:

 .. toctree::

    mecq